LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-11-28-constant-curvature-VAEs.md

 <br>

-# Image Classification and Generation for MNIST and CelebA with constant curvature VAEs
+# Image Classification and Generation for MNIST and LFW with constant curvature VAEs

 Okay, so we (finally) have everything coded up and working (because I've run this beforehand).
 Let's compare the performance of the Spherical VAE (SVAE), the standard VAE or 'Euclidean' VAE (EVAE) and hyperbolic VAE (HVAE) on some image data.